GoFetchDeliveries/api/endpoints/webhooks.md

 `POST webhooks/:name`

-Sends HTTP request to your webhook URL.
+Sends a test HTTP request to your webhook URL.
 This can be used for testing the webhooks.

 ### cURL example